Oakmead Herbarium: Under-documented reports and erroneous inclusions

 Table 2.
 Redeterminations and erroneous inclusions

-- Cryptantha muricata — Dengler 1975; not reported since.
-Misidentification of C. micromeres, collected on Westridge outside the Preserve in Wiliam Cooper's research plots.
-Documented in the Santa Cruz Mtns in Santa Clara Co.
+- Cryptantha muricata — Current ID C. micromeres; collected on Westridge outside the Preserve in Wiliam Cooper's research plots.
+Documented elsewhere in the Santa Cruz Mtns in Santa Clara Co.

 - Descurainia sophia — JROH1506 collected on University lands outside JRBP.

-- Polycarpon depressum — JROH1710 now ID P. tetraphyllum var. t.; poor specimen.
+- Polycarpon depressum — JROH1710 current ID P. tetraphyllum var. t.; poor specimen.

 - Arctostaphylos tomentosa (Pursh) Abrams — JROH1922 annotated by Alice Eastwood as Arctostaphylos canescens Eastwood